-Not much has research been conducted on the leadership

-of the principals of the excellent schools.
-So far, there have been no pieces of research on the chosen topic of this research: Instructional Leadership Practices of the Principals of the Excellent Schools in Aceh, Indonesia.
-That is the reason why this topic is of interest.
+Not much has research been conducted on the leadership of the principals of the excellent schools.
+So far, there have been no pieces of research on the chosen topic of this research: Instructional Leadership Practices of the Excellent School Principals in Aceh, Indonesia.
+That is the reason why this topic is of significance.